jdebloat/jdebloat/tools/jdebloat/README.md

 graph analysis libraries alone.
 To overcome this we use [TamiFlex](https://doi.org/10.1145/1985793.1985827).
-TamiFlex observes the execution of a Java program under the given test suite and notes the reflective method invocations --- where these reflective calls are made within a Java application, and what the call targets are.
+TamiFlex observes the execution of a Java program under the given test suite and notes the reflective method invocations --- where these reflective calls are made within a Java application, and what are the call targets.

 JDebloat runs TamiFlex with the target Java project's existing test cases as input.
 We then extract all method invocations that were made